generalassembly-atx/presentations/README.md

 - We'll tell the critiquers how long you had to work on these projects.
 Justifications like "I would have done X, but we only had 4 days" don't belong in the presentation – be confident about what you have built.
 You'll have plenty of time to let us know about X in the next steps section.
 - On that note, be positive in general!
 Nothing is more uncomfortable than a negative presentation.
 - Plan your demo beforehand.
 That includes everything you're planning to type in and everything you're going to click.
-Don't integrate audience participation for the inputs – that just increases the chance of errors!
+Be careful of audience participation for the inputs – that increases the chance of errors!
 - Be professional, but have fun!

 ## Licensing